appgate/fp-rba-didsdk-example-react-native-wrapper/README.md

 }
 ```

-- From the methods `didFinishLaunchingWithOptions` of `AppDelegate` call this function:
+- From the method `didFinishLaunchingWithOptions` of `AppDelegate` call this function:

 ```
 [[DetectIDSDK sdk] registerForRemoteNotifications: launchOptions];